Dubstep: 2009–2014: Mainstream popularity and Brostep

 In a move foreshadowed by endorsements of the sound from R&B, hip-hop and recently, mainstream figures such as Rihanna, or The Bomb Squad's Hank Shocklee, Snoop Dogg collaborated with dubstep producers Chase & Status, providing a vocal for their "underground anthem", "Eastern Jam".
-The 2011 Britney Spears track "Hold It Against Me" was also responsible for promoting dubstep tropes within pop music.
+The 2011 Britney Spears track "Hold It Against Me" was also responsible for promoting dubstep tropes within pop music, topping the US Billboard Hot 100 chart.
 Rihanna's Rated R album released such content the very year dubstep saw a spike, containing three dubstep tracks.
 Such events propelled the genre into the biggest radio markets overnight, with considerable airplay.
 Other hip-hop artists like Xzibit added their vocals to dubstep instrumental tracks for the mixtape project Mr Grustle & Tha Russian Dubstep LA Embrace The Renaissance Vol. 1 Mixed by Plastician.
 In summer 2009, rapper and actress Eve used Benga's "E Trips"; adding her own verses over the beat to create a new tune called "Me N My"; the first single from her unreleased album Flirt.
 The track was co-produced by Benga and hip hop producer Salaam Remi.

 Throughout 2010, the presence of dubstep in the pop charts was notable, with "I Need Air" by Magnetic Man reaching number 10 in the UK singles chart.
 This presented a turning point in the popularity of mainstream dubstep amongst UK listeners as it was placed on rotation on BBC Radio 1.
 "Katy on a Mission" by Katy B (produced by Benga) followed, debuting at number 5 in the UK singles chart, and stayed in the top 10 for five more weeks.
-Also in 2010, American producer Skrillex achieved moderate commercial success in North America with a dubstep-influenced sound.
-By 2011 his EP Scary Monsters and Nice Sprites had peaked at number three on the U.S.Billboard Dance/Electronic album charts.
+Also, in 2010, American producer Skrillex had achieved moderate commercial success in North America with a dubstep-influenced sound.
+By 2011, his EP Scary Monsters and Nice Sprites had peaked at number three on the U.S.Billboard Dance/Electronic Albums chart.
 In February 2011, Chase & Status's second album No More Idols reached No. 2 in the UK album chart.
 On 1 May 2011, Nero's third single "Guilt" from their album reached number 8 in the Official UK Singles Chart.
 DJ Fresh and Nero both had number one singles in 2011 with "Louder" and "Promises".
 Strong baselines imported from dubstep continued in popular music with the Taylor Swift song "I Knew You Were Trouble", which made number 1 on Billboard's U.S. Mainstream Top 40 chart.